-Pharmacogenetics is the study of an individual’s genetic variations in the body that are associated with an individual’s ability to metabolize prescription or over-the-counter drugs.
-Pharmacogenetics was a natural outgrowth of human genome sequencing back in 2001.
+Pharmacogenomics is the study of an individual’s genetic variations in the body that are associated with an individual’s ability to metabolize prescription or over-the-counter drugs.
+Pharmacogenomics was a natural outgrowth of human genome sequencing back in 2001.
 Medical research shows that individuals react differently to medications, due to their unique DNA.
-Pharmacogenetics, also referred to as “PGx," examines how a patient metabolizes specific drugs as encoded by their DNA.
+Pharmacogenomics, also referred to as “PGx," examines how a patient metabolizes specific drugs as encoded by their DNA.
 PGx testing reveals variations in drug metabolism genes that either encode less efficiently (defined as “poor metabolizers”) or more efficiently in terms of metabolic enzyme activity (defined as “rapid metabolizers”).

 Identifying how a patient metabolizes a medication allows for prescribers to design a personalized treatment plan with medications that work best and are safest for that patient.
 In addition to reducing adverse drug reactions, PGx testing also increases patient confidence and medication adherence, decreases medical costs, and outlines optimal dosage of medications for that patient.
 See Full List Of Medications